 Many aliens also seek entry to the U.S. for educational purposes.
 The F-1 visa is for academic students entering the U.S. to pursue a full course of study at an established academic high school, college, university, seminary, conservatory, or language school.
 Students who wish to attend vocational or nonacademic programs must enter on an M visa.
 The J visa covers exchange visitors such as students, scholars, trainees, teachers, professors, research assistants, and leaders in a specialized knowledge or skill.
 With certain restrictions, F and J visa holders may work while in the U.S. The M visa holder's ability to work, however, is more limited.

-Immigrant and nonimmigrant visas provide opportunities for foreign nationals to come to the U.S. for a wide range of purposes.
-Some of these visas, such as tourist visas, are relatively easy to secure and require only modest time and effort on the part of the applicant.
-Immigrant visas and some nonimmigrant visas (particularly those authorizing employment, education, or training) are more complex and may involve extensive petitions, applications, and documentation to demonstrate the alien's eligibility.
+Immigrant visas and some nonimmigrant visas (particularly those authorizing employment, education, or training) are complex and may involve extensive petitions, applications, and documentation to demonstrate the alien's eligibility.
 The assistance of an experienced immigration attorney can help simplify the process for an individual or employer, and can enhance the chance that the visa application process will result in a favorable outcome.
 Get a free immigration attorney match today.